vishnuvij/Master_thesis/README.md

 2. OMA browser [^26]: The OMA (“Orthologous MAtrix”) project is a method and database for the inference of orthologs among complete genomes.

-3. Phylo profile [^29]: PhyloProfile is a tool for exploring complex phylogenetic profiles.
+3. Phylo profile [^29]: PhyloProfile is a tool for exploring complex phylogenetic profiles.This will be healpful in visulising the phylogenetic profiles in an interactice manner.

 4. Python: Python is a high-level, general-purpose programming language.
 Its design philosophy emphasizes code readability with the use of significant indentation.
 The main libraries to be used in this project 		are: Tensor flow: [^30], Keras [^31], Numpy [^32], Pytorch [^33]